Neverwinter Nights (2002 video game): Critical reviews

+Awards

-AwardsNeverwinter Nights was named the best computer role-playing game of 2002 by the Academy of Interactive Arts & Sciences (AIAS), PC Gamer US and GameSpot.
+During the 6th Annual Interactive Achievement Awards, Neverwinter Nights was awarded with "Computer Role-Playing Game of the Year" by the Academy of Interactive Arts & Sciences (AIAS); it also received a nomination for "Computer Game of the Year".
+The game also won role-playing game of the year awards from PC Gamer US and GameSpot.
 RPG Vault declared it "Product of the Year", while Computer Games Magazine ranked it the year's second-best computer game across all genres.
 The latter publication's editors wrote that the "single-player game is merely passable", but they highly praised Neverwinter Nights' content-creation tools, and argued that the game is "what computer role-playing games should have been all along".

-The game won special awards for its technology from Computer Games, the Game Developers Choice Awards (GDCA) and RPG Vault, the latter two for its network programming and Aurora Toolset, respectively.
-Aurora was also a nominee in the AIAS's "PC Simulation" category.
-RPG Vault's staff hailed the tool as "an unprecedented combination of power, flexibility and ease of use."
-Neverwinter Nights received further nominations in the AIAS's special categories for "Innovation in PC Gaming" and "Game Design", and in RPG Vault's categories for music and writing, but lost these to other titles.
+The game won special awards for its technology from Computer Games, the Game Developers Choice Awards (GDCA) and RPG Vault, the latter two for its network programming and Aurora Neverwinter Toolset, respectively.
+The Aurora Neverwinter Toolset was also a nominee in the AIAS's "Computer Simulation Game of the Year" category.
+RPG Vault's staff hailed the tool as "an unprecedented combination of power, flexibility and ease of use."Neverwinter Nights received further nominations in the AIAS's special categories for "Outstanding Innovation in Computer Gaming" and "Outstanding Achievement in Game Design", and in RPG Vault's categories for music and writing, but lost these to other titles.
 However, it did win RPG Vault's "Outstanding Achievement in Community Building" prize.Neverwinter Nights was a runner-up for the "Role-Playing Game of the Year" awards of Computer Gaming World, IGN, GameSpy and RPG Vault, all of which went to The Elder Scrolls III: Morrowind.
 The editors of Computer Gaming World wrote that Neverwinter Nights "gave gamers a fabulous toolset for creating their own adventures—too bad the single-player campaign prompted a staffwide shrugging of shoulders."
 It was also nominated as the overall best computer game of 2002 by GameSpot, PC Gamer US and the AIAS, and as the year's best game on any platform by the GDCA.
 These prizes went variously to Warcraft III, Battlefield 1942 and Metroid Prime.